Curry (surname): Origins

 The most numerous and well-known sept of Ó Comhraidhe is that of Thomond with their centre in County Clare.
-There was a little-known sept of O'Curry in the barony of Kerrycurrihy in Cork, where the name is now often found as Corry.
+There was a little-known sept of O'Curry in the barony of Kerrycurrihy in County Cork, where the name is now often found as Corry.
 This Cork sept may have been a branch of the main Thomond sept.
 They are recorded as a sept of Corca Laoighe and the name is found also in Kerry, presumably as a result of migration.
 In addition to the main sept of Ó Comhraidhe another of the same name was located in County Westmeath, where they were Chiefs of Moygoish.
 Curristown, to which they gave their name, (now known as Belmont) is testimony to their power and significance in that area.

 In Ulster, many of the name Curry are of Scottish ancestry.
 There is a rule of thumb that says Currie is Scottish while Curry is Irish in origin, but the spellings have been so interchanged that the rule counts for little.
 In Scotland Currie can be a variant of Corrie.
 It can also be an Anglicised form of the Gaelic MacMhuirich, 'son of Murdoch'.
 One family of this surname, Clann MacMhuirich, was produced hereditary bards to chiefs of Clan Donald and Clan MacDonald of Clanranald, and claim descent from the thirteenth-century Irish poet Muireach Alhanach.